SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/clauses/relationships.md

 ## syntactic

+### terminology

+#### independent & dependent

 »⟮A independent clause⟯« is ⟮＿a clause＿⟯ that ⟮could be a sentence on its own⟯.
 »⟮A dependent clause⟯« is ⟮＿a clause＿⟯ that ⟮could not be a sentence on its own⟯.
 ⟮All⟯ dependent clauses ⟮c_;are⟯ subordinate clauses, ⟮c_;but not the reverse⟯.

+#### subordinate & superordinate

-⟮＿A clause＿⟯ is ⟮＿embedded＿⟯ in ⟮c_-;another ＿clause＿⟯ if ⟮it is part of it⟯.
+⟮＿A clause＿⟯ is ⟮＿contained＿⟯ in ⟮c_-;another ＿clause＿⟯ if ⟮it is part of it⟯.
-»⟮A subordinate clause⟯« is ⟮＿a clause＿⟯ which is ⟮＿embedded in＿⟯ and thus ⟮in a relationship of ＿subordination＿ with⟯ ⟮another ＿clause＿⟯.
+»⟮A subordinate clause⟯« is ⟮＿a clause＿⟯ which is ⟮＿contained in＿⟯ and thus ⟮in a relationship of ＿subordination＿ with⟯ ⟮another ＿clause＿⟯.
 »⟮A superordinate clause⟯« is ⟮＿a clause＿⟯ ⟮containing a given ＿subordinate clause＿⟯.
+»⟮The main clause⟯« is ⟮the part of ＿the superordinate clause＿⟯ which ⟮is not ＿the subordinate clause＿⟯.
+!^this is a rare definition, but a useful one, and endorsed by Martin Haspelmath

+#### embedded & matrix

 »⟮An embedded clause⟯« is ⟮＿a subordinate clause＿⟯ which ⟮is surrounded by its ＿subordinate clause＿⟯.
 ^ergo one that isn't at the beginning or end of the sentence.
-»⟮A matrix clause⟯« is ⟮＿the clause＿⟯ ⟮in which ＿an embedded clause＿ is ＿embedded＿⟯.
+»⟮A matrix clause⟯« is ⟮＿the clause＿⟯ ⟮in which ＿an embedded clause＿ is ＿contained＿⟯.

-»⟮The main clause⟯« is ⟮the part of ＿the superordinate clause＿⟯ which ⟮is not ＿the subordinate clause＿⟯.
+#### root

-!^this is a rare definition, but a useful one, and endorsed by Martin Haspelmath »⟮The root clause⟯« is ⟮the uppermost (tree-wise)⟯ ⟮＿matrix clause＿⟯ ⟮c_-;in the sentence⟯.
+»⟮The root clause⟯« is ⟮the uppermost (tree-wise)⟯ ⟮＿clause＿⟯ ⟮c_-;in the sentence⟯.

-### independent clause

-#### (null) subjects

-»⟮A null subject⟯« is a ⟮＿unpronounced＿⟯ ⟮c_;＿subject＿⟯.
-»⟮A null-subject language⟯« is ⟮＿a languoid＿⟯ which ⟮permits ＿null subjects＿⟯ ⟮in ＿independent clauses＿⟯.
-Languages I speak that are ＿⟮null-subject⟯ languages＿ are ⟮spanish⟯ and ⟮c_;japanese⟯.

 ### subordinate clauses